Wall Street closes higher as Fed soothes recovery worries

 Last week, the central bank provided its first pandemic era outlook, and market participants will be closely following Fed Chair Jerome Powell’s testimony this week before Congress for details on the central bank’s somber economic projections.

+All 11 major sectors of the S&P 500 closed in the black, led by financials and consumer staples.

-Shares of Drugmaker Moderna Inc (MRNA.O) jumped following a report that Israel is in advanced talks to buy its coronavirus vaccine.
+Drugmaker Moderna Inc gained 7.4% following a report that Israel is in advanced talks to buy its coronavirus vaccine.

+Advancing issues outnumbered declining ones on the NYSE by a 1.97-to-1 ratio; on Nasdaq, a 2.69-to-1 ratio favored advancers.

+The S&P 500 posted no new 52-week highs and no new lows; the Nasdaq Composite recorded 46 new highs and 10 new lows.

 Reporting by Stephen Culp; Editing by Cynthia Osterman